nrathrhs/nrathrhs/README.md

 Hello!
 I'm Athirah.

-I'm trying to make things that won't cause people to rage because of poor UX understanding.
+I like to study UX designs and trying to solve silly little problems.

 Besides tech, I like to read as a way to see how the society out of my grasp works.
-Other times I just play games.
+Other times I just play games or get back hours of sleep.